erkyrath/lectrote/README.md

 This will build and package apps for all platforms.
 (You can test this out of the box by using `samplegame` for the GAMEDIR.)
 As noted above, you can cut down the stages or targets with the `-b`, `-z` options or by naming platforms.

 You cannot launch a bound game by typing `npm start`.
+You have to package it, at least to the `-b` stage, and run it from the `dist` directory.

 ### Customizing your bound app